Resident Physical Health Resources

 - Where to Work Out at Work

 The Eccles Primary Children’s Outpatient Services Building has a gym open to any residents/fellows with PCH badge access.
-The cost is $130 per year.
+The cost is $65 per year.
+Contact email@example.com to arrange for access.
 Special arrangements can be made if rotations at PCH are less than six months during a specific year.
 Gym includes:

 - 5 treadmills, 5 ellipticals, and 2 stationary bikes that are Bluetooth and TV enabled